 Contrary to the complex hierarchical system of one ruling bishop over many churches, the New Testament presents the autonomy of each local church, whether or not they have elders.
 Local church autonomy means that each local church is self-governing.1

 Is not the Protestant Church of Christ’s readiness to discredit a competing paradigm in order to establish its own credibility an indication that it is only reactionary—not leading, secondary—not primary?
 Is heresy not in the hands of those who protest a pre-existing paradigm?
-Nobody knows what is “complex” about a hierarchy; autonomy, and its provable and inevitable breakdown into disunity, is a much more complex option.
+I suspect Wharton does not know what is “complex” about a hierarchy; autonomy, and its provable and inevitable breakdown into disunity, is a much more complex option.
 But as an indicative apologia for the Protestant Church of Christ’s position, please consider the illogic of Wharton’s sect-wide accepted introduction.

 Is not the fact that he refers to the New Testament Scriptures an acknowledgement that a hierarchy of some sort existed to create the New Testament?
 Could he argue that autonomous churches autonomously created the canon of Scripture?
 The Protestant group takes what a hierarchy already produced, and then presents history as if that hierarchy had never existed—the group has no memory because it is new.